Ensono/amido.github.io/docs/index.md

 ## Why we are developing Stacks

 Stacks enables teams to gain momentum on digital transformation.
-Stacks helps de-risk project delivery.
-Stacks enables project teams to focus on solving business challenges rather than technical overheads.
+It helps de-risk project delivery, and enables project teams to focus on solving business challenges, rather than technical overheads.

 ## What Stacks is

-It’s like a show home, built given what we know now,  our skills and abilities, and the resources and tools available.
+It’s like a show house, built given what we know now, our skills, abilities, resources and tools available.

-The internal layout might change.
+The internal layout of the house might change.
 The house might move location.
-The project might not need a roof.
+It might not even need a roof!

-Now the team can decorate and customise for their client.
+With the solid foundations and structure built, the team can decorate and customise the house for their client.

 ## How we have approached Stacks